 ☆☆ Transportation fee

 If the Friend needs to go out their way to go to a brick-and-mortar store for you, they may need compensating for some of the transportation costs.
 Don't worry, you won't be expected to pay for a flight or shinkansen ticket!
 It's usually a couple hundred yen for a train or bus.

 The Friend may need to buy a box, envelope, bubble wrap etc. This is more common if the item is from a brick-and-mortar store.
 If the Friend buys the item online then it will already come in packaging and you won't need to pay for it.

 ☆☆ Domestic shipping fee

 This is a fee that the vast majority of offers on Otsukai will need to include.
 If the Friend has ordered the item online for you then they will need to pay for it to be shipped to their house before they can send it to you.
 Although there are a few websites that offer free domestic shipping, many of them do not.
-If your item has been procured via a website like Mercari or Yahoo auction, then there will definitely be some domestic shipping fees involved.
+If your item has been procured via a customer-to-customer website such as an online auction website, then there will definitely be some domestic shipping fees involved.

 ☆☆ Drink fee

 If the Friend needs to make a drink or food order to get hold of certain items from themed cafes, then you may be expected to make a contribution to it.
 This is especially when you are after bromides and coasters!

 So that's what each of the charges mean.
 If you would like a simple breakdown from the Friend then just let them know in a comment!